zucchero-sintattico/iot2122/assignment-2/README.md

 #### Presence task

 The presence task check for the user presence using the sonar.
-If no one is available for a certain amount of time, will send the machine in sleep mode
+If no one is available for a certain amount of time and the machine is in IDLE state, it will send the machine in sleep mode.

 <p align="center">
   <img src="./img/tasks/presenceTask.svg" alt="Presence task" />